A MILLION DROPS

 A Million Drops started with providing direct, uncomplicated support to individuals in need it, from helping with preparing for a job interview by taking them to the barber or clothes shopping, to making phone calls to find out how we can help someone replace a lost birth certificate.

-Until July 2018, A Million Drops offered monthly Free Laundry Nights at a local laundromat, giving homeless and at-risk youth and young adults in Hollywood the opportunity to wash their clothes, blankets and sleeping bags.
+Until July 2018, A Million Drops offered monthly Free Laundry Nights at a local laundromat, giving at-risk youth and young adults experiencing homelessness the opportunity to wash their clothes, blankets and sleeping bags.
 A Million Drops provided coins, detergent and, if wanted, help with washing and folding.

-Several times a year at various locations, A Million Drops curated ‘Unsheltered’, an art show featuring works by homeless youth and young adults.
+Several times a year at various locations, A Million Drops curated ‘Unsheltered’, an art show featuring works by youth and young adults experiencing homelessness.

 In 2017, we had the plan to buy a retired short school bus and convert it into the A Million Drops Bus, allowing us to more effectively provide our services.